-A great campaign Story will outline your cause clearly, in a way that is engaging to read... all while speaking from the heart.
+A great story will outline your cause clearly, in a way that is engaging to read... all while speaking from the heart.
 This may sound simple, but it’s not always easy.
 The two areas to focus on?
 What to say, and how to make it look good.

 First, check out these well-written campaign stories: